When Darwin met Ianus: dichotomies of expressivity: Temporal constraint languages

-The technical part of the proofs of \Cref{thm:pseudoloop,thm:mainthmhyp} concerns the existence of min-clean tuples, and is deferred to \Cref{section:minclean}.
-In the following, we construct a pseudo-loop under the assumption that min-clean tuples exist.
-We note an asymmetry between the cases distinguished by \Cref{thm:tractable_pols}.
+The technical part of the proofs of \Cref{theorem:pseudoloop,theorem:mainthmhyp} concerns the existence of min-clean tuples, and is deferred to \Cref{section:minclean}.} In the following, we construct a pseudo-loop under the assumption that min-clean tuples exist.
+We note an asymmetry between the cases distinguished by \Cref{theorem:tractable_pols}.
 When the template is preserved by $\ell\ell$, the existence of min-clean tuples only relies on the polymorphism $\lex$ (which is generated by $\ell\ell$), while the subsequent construction uses the full strength of $\ell\ell$.
-In the other cases, the construction proceeds using $pp$ (which alone does not prevent omni-expressivity), and the existence of min-clean tuples is shown by employing the polymorphisms $\min, \mi$, and $\mx$, respectively.
-The construction is made up of a nested composition of $\ell \ell$ and $pp$, building on the following easy observation: let $a \in \Q^k$, $q \in \Q$, and define $J\coloneqq\{i \in \br k: a_i \leq q\}$.
-For every $b \in \Q^k$, the $\sim_k$-class of the $k$-tuple $\pp{q}(a,b)$ is determined only by the $\sim_{|J|}$-class of the $|J|$-tuple $\pr_J(a)$ and the $\sim_{(k-|J|)}$-class of the $(k-|J|)$-tuple $\pr_{\br k \setminus J}(b)$.
-The same holds true for the tuple $\llp{q}(a,b)$, provided that $\ker(a)=\ker(b)$.
+In the other cases, the construction proceeds using $pp$ (which alone does not prevent omni-expressivity), and the existence of min-clean tuples is shown by employing the polymorphisms $\min, \mi$, and $\mx$, respectively \jo{(see also \Cref{fig:structure})}.
+The construction is made up of a nested composition of $\ell \ell$ and $pp$.